chatofgaming/chatofgaming.github.io/README.md

 i dont have merch but now a website :)

-and join also my discord!!!: https://discord.gg/ZYp5xsm2
+and join also my discord!!!: [Discord](https://discord.gg/MKpEVCb9Dq)

-`THIS WEBSITE IS DUMB CUSE ITS NOT DONE!!!
+THIS WEBSITE IS DUMB CUSE ITS NOT DONE!!!